Creating a package

 Every prompt has a matching flag, so the scaffolder can run fully non-interactively (handy for CI, scripted setups, and autonomous coding agents):

-npx @tinycld/create-package my-feature \
+npx @tinycld/bootstrap my-feature \

 --yes \